Instructions for iLab use

 Aperio scanned images are saved in .svs file format.
 These files are only able to be opened through the Aperio ImageScope software or through eSlide manager webviewer.

-Users must follow this link, register, and download the software in order to view their images.
+Users must register and download the software in order to view their images.

 The construction of a TMA block allows multiple tissue samples from other blocks to be represented in what are called punch cores.